This basic tutorials explain how to use the Sefaria API to create a few possible data visualizations.

 </label>

-On any check (or un-checking) the callback function calls our setIncludePeopleTopics hook to true or false.
-(Recall, any change to limit triggers useEffect to run, refreshing the data by re-running it through the conditional filtering).
+</div> When this checkbox is checked (or unchecked) the callback function calls our setIncludePeopleTopics hook to true or false.
+As mentioned above, any change to limit triggers useEffect to run, refreshing the data by re-running it through the conditional filtering.

 The Visualization